koding/kdlearn/guides/nginx/index.md

 ## Installing Nginx

 Koding runs Ubuntu, gives you root, and of course comes with apt-get.
 This means that installation of many packages, programs and servers simply require using apt-get.
 To install Nginx with apt-get, run the following command.
-Remember, your sudo password is your Koding password.

 ```
 sudo apt-get install nginx